-Every woman eventually learns the itchy, painful and confusing symptoms of a yeast infection!
+Every human with a vagina eventually learns the itchy, painful and confusing symptoms of a yeast infection!
 Many humans with vaginas get these pesky infections every year.
 And if you're not sure what to use for a yeast infection, you're not alone!
-It can feel daunting to figure out the right treatment for yeast infections.
+It can feel daunting to figure out the right Yeast Infection Treatment.

 I get it!
 I've been there too, and know how annoying this is.
 Fortunately, a variety of treatments exist for yeast infections.
 The type you use depends on how severe your symptoms are, as well as how frequently you're getting these infections.
 With the right treatment, you can be well on your way to feeling better.